zhulik/pal/README.md

 - Lightweightness: while looking simple and having minimalistic API, pal is not that simple inside.
 It uses **reflection** and some other dirty tricks so you don't have to.

-- Fool protection: even though pal performs some configuration validation, it does not protect from making all possible mistakes.
+- Fool-proofness: even though pal performs some configuration validation, it does not protect from making all possible mistakes.
 For instance, it's user's responsibility to make sure each registered service uses a unique interface.